Disclosure: This post may contain affiliate links, which means I may earn a commission if you click on the link and make a purchase.

 I’m in big-time fall mode, cooking up as many things as I can for Thanksgiving.
 This year I really want to BRING IT.
 But oddly enough, I’m kind of a classics girl when it comes to Thanksgiving.
 I want classic Thanksgiving.
-I want a classic pumpkin pie.
+Classic pumpkin pie sounds nice!
 I kinda don’t like too many crazy twists.

 Are you in the twists, weird interesting Thanksgiving foods?